Kreeblah/DietPiTimeServer/README.md

 ```
 enable_uart=1
 dtparam=i2c_arm=on
+dtparam=disable-bt
 ```

 Additionally, the following two lines need to be manually added to `/boot/config.txt` (just putting them at the bottom works).
 These are specific to the Uputronics GPS hat, so your PPS pin and whether you have a supported RTC may differ.
-Also, for whatever reason, disabling the Bluetooth device tree seems to be required for GPSd to get valid data from the serial port the GPS hat is on.
+Also, for whatever reason, disabling the Bluetooth device tree seems to be required for GPSd to get valid data from the serial port the GPS hat is on (hence the `dtparam=disable-bt` above).

 ```
-dtoverlay=disable-bt
 dtoverlay=pps-gpio,gpiopin=18
 dtoverlay=i2c-rtc,rv3028
 ```